Analyticity of positive semigroups is inherited under domination

 Throughout, we freely use the theory of Banach lattices (see e.g.\ \cite{Schaefer1974}) and of $C_0$-semigroups (see e.g.\ \cite{EngelNagel2000}).
 Standard references for positive semigroups are \cite{ArendtEtAl1986, BatkaiKramarFijavzRhandi2017}, and domination between semigroups is discussed in detail in \cite[Section~C-II.4]{ArendtEtAl1986}.

-We prove Theorem~\ref{thm:intro-dom} at the end of the article, before Remark~\ref{rem:non-positive}.
+We prove Theorem~\ref{thm:intro-dom} before Remark~\ref{rem:non-positive}.
 The proof is surprisingly easy if one employs two appropriate results from the literature and reformulates one of them in a slick way.
 We begin by stating those results in the following two propositions.

 The first proposition is (a special case of) a result by Kato \cite{Kato1970}; a simplified version of the proof of ``(ii) $\Rightarrow$ (i)'' can be found in \cite[Lemma~2.1]{Fackler2013}.